Asgari-research/mof-ml-benchmark-maturity/docs/DATA_AVAILABILITY.md

 Users should obtain the original data from the official ARC–MOF source records and comply with the original data license, access conditions, and citation requirements.

+The repository includes figure-level source CSV files under `figure_regeneration/source_data/`.
+These files contain the numerical values plotted in the final manuscript and Supporting Information figures.
+They are not the raw ARC--MOF data and are not the processed benchmark input table.
+They are included to support figure-level reproducibility and numerical auditing of the published visualizations.

 ## Reproducibility intent

 This repository is designed so that users who have prepared the required local input tables can reproduce the benchmark workflow, generated outputs, tables, and figures.